fwilleke80/RotaryKnob/README.md

 * Integrating a CustomGUI in Cinema 4D, using `class CustomGuiData`
 * Drawing custom GUI elements with `class GeUserArea` and `class GeClipMap`
 * Introducing custom properties to a CustomGUI using `struct CustomProperty`

+...it does, however, *not* demonstrate anything related to `class CustomDataType` and `class CustomDataTypeClass`.